konpapp/curly-spoon/General/README.md

-# General programs and scripts.
+# General programs and scripts

 - **blackjack.py**\
 Blackjack game.
 Set bet, and compete the AI opponent in scoring more points, with max at 21.